Prometheus3375/destiny2-auto-fishing/readme.md

 Casting the rod has long animation;
 therefore, anti-AFK actions do not interrupt fish catching or anything else.

-If for some reason the fishing rod was not cast for 2.5 minutes then the system starts to perform anti-AFK actions every 2 minutes without additional conditions until fishing is resumed or the script is terminated.
+If for some reason the fishing rod was not cast for 2.5 minutes, then the system starts to perform anti-AFK actions every 2 minutes without additional conditions until fishing is resumed or the script is terminated.